How to Safely Get Up from the Floor After a Fall: A Guide for Seniors

 • Staying Active: Walking, swimming, or participating in safe exercise programs builds endurance and reduces the likelihood of falls.

 My fitness programs for seniors include customized routines that target these aspects to keep you steady and safe.
-But if a fall does happen, it’s essential to know what to do next.
+But if a fall does happen, knowing what to do next is essential.

 If you’ve experienced a fall, getting up safely and effectively is vital.
 Below is a step-by-step guide to help you regain your footing while minimizing the risk of further injury.
-Before attempting to get up, it’s crucial to stay calm and assess whether you’re injured.
+Before attempting to get up, staying calm and assessing whether you’re injured is crucial.

 After a fall, stay still for a few moments and check your body for pain or injury.
 Try to move your hands, legs, and neck to identify if something feels wrong.
-If you experience dizziness, pain, or suspect you may have a serious injury like a broken bone, call for help immediately and avoid moving.
+If you experience dizziness or pain or suspect you may have a serious injury, like a broken bone, call for help immediately and avoid moving.

 If you’re not seriously injured, roll onto your side.
 Bring your arms up to support your head and push yourself gently until you are resting on your side.
 This transition reduces strain on your body and helps prepare for the next movement.

-Look around for a stable piece of furniture, like a chair or couch, that can support your weight.
-Slowly crawl over to this object, maintaining the hands-and-knees position to stay balanced.
+You can look around for a stable piece of furniture, like a chair or couch, to support your weight.
+Slowly crawl to this object, maintaining the hands-and-knees position to stay balanced.

 When you’ve reached the sturdy object, move into a kneeling position.
 Place both hands flat on the seat of the chair.
 Ensure the chair is stable and not on wheels.